 So how do you find good data sources?
 The easiest way is to browse all the blogs within your space and look for the ones that have data within them.
 From there, sort the posts by the number of tweets and likes.
 The posts that contain the most data and are the most popular tend to be the ones that do well as an infographic.

 If you can’t find popular posts that are data rich, you’ll have to come up with your own ideas and find your own data sources.
-Sure you can try to hire someone on oDesk to help you out, but they probably won’t do a great job.
+Sure you can try to hire someone on Upwork to help you out, but they probably won’t do a great job.

 You yourself are going to have to create data sets through research or hire a professional blogger for a few hundred bucks to create the data set for you.
 You can usually find these bloggers by posting a job listing on Problogger.